Cozumel Cruise & Cozumel Port Information

 On a Cozumel cruise?
 Let’s go diving!

-Want to get in some Cozumel diving while here?
+Are you coming in on a Cozumel cruise and want to get in some diving while here?
 We are here to help!
 Unlike the tour agency serving your cruise line, we are a small dive center offering boutique service.
-We have a maximum of 6 divers on our boat, so you will always get personalized attention.
+We have a maximum of 6 or 8 divers on our boats, so you will always get personalized attention.
 This also allows us some flexibility with our scheduling, which is helpful for divers arriving into our Cozumel ports.
 However, servicing our divers arriving into a Cozumel cruise port does take a bit of extra planning.
 Under that guidance, I’ve put this page together.

-First, I will ask you for a few key bits of information.
+First, I will ask you for a few key bits of information about your Cozumel cruise.
 If you do not know this information right now that is okay, but we will need it before we can confirm your reservation.
 Please provide me with as much of this information as possible on the initial contact.
 It will help me provide better information and service to you.
 The information I need includes –

 - Scheduled arrival and departure day and times